Megaparsec tutorial

 -

-features good error messages but is under-documented and hard to figure out.
-It can parseString
+trifectafeatures good error messages but is under-documented and hard to figure out.
+It can parseStringandByteStringout-of-the-box, but notText. -

-that has been actively developed in the last few years.
+megaparsecis a fork ofparsecthat has been actively developed in the last few years.
 The current version tries to find a nice balance between speed, flexibility, and quality of parse errors.
-As an unofficial successor ofparsec
+As an unofficial successor ofparsec, it stays conventional and immediately familiar for users who have used that library or who have readparsectutorials.

 It would be impractical to try to cover all these libraries, and so we will